 Anyway, we had fregola salad for lunch that day in Hyde Park (perhaps this makes me an adult after all), and I made a version of it again the other night.
 Hearty forkfuls of chewy, nutty wheat coated in sweet, charred, soft baked tomatoes, well-seasoned aubergine and too much Parmesan, a couple of glasses of white wine from Veneto.
 This is what summer should always be made of.

 Fregola with Roasted Tomato and Aubergine

 Fregola is a typical Sardinian kind of pasta.
-It is similar in shape and texture to pearl couscous, and it is yet another sign of the influence of North African cuisine on Italian food traditions.
-It consists in small balls of durum wheat flour, dried and toasted, and comes in a mix of colours, from pale golden to sienna.
+It is similar in shape and texture to pearl couscous as it also consists of small balls of durum wheat flour, dried and toasted, and comes in a mix of colours, from pale golden to sienna.
 The flavour is pleasantly sweet and nutty, the texture firm, holding its shape perfectly in soups and stews.
-It is traditionally eaten in a saffron broth with clams, but it is equally fantastic simply boiled and added cold to salads, or simply seasoned with oil and grated pecorino as part of a mezze-style meal.
-As a salad, it packs extremely well, not unlike other whole grains, and is perfect enjoyed at room temperature.
-In this dish, I used Mediterranean flavours that speak of summer – roasted aubergine with garlic, slow roasted cherry tomatoes, lots of basil, pine nuts and Parmesan.
-A sort of Pesto Alla Genovese mixed with an Alla Norma sauce.
-A successful exchange and melting pot of flavours and traditions.
+It is traditionally eaten in a saffron broth with clams, but it is equally good in salads.
+Here, I tossed it with roasted aubergines and cherry tomatoes, garlic, lots of basil, pine nuts and Parmesan, but I encourage you to experiment and find your favourite combination.